MiguelCarrera8/miguedev.github.io/_posts/2020-08-29-htb-writeup-quick.md

 ## Quick User portal

-Based on that interesting comment in the Update section of the main page and the name of the box, I thought about the QUIC protocol which runs on UDP instead of TCP.
+Based on that interesting comment in the Update section of the main page and the name of the box, I thought  the QUIC protocol which runs on UDP instead of TCP.
 A quick port scan of the UDP ports on the box confirms that something is listening on port 443.

 ```
 root@kali:~# nmap -sU -F 10.10.10.186